darshan-gowdaa/MeetMaxxing/README.md

 ## <img width="20" height="20" src="https://raw.githubusercontent.com/twitter/twemoji/master/assets/72x72/1f31f.png" /> Project Vision

-Modern meetings generate valuable discussions, decisions, and action items â€” but much of that information is quickly forgotten or scattered across notes, emails, and calendars. **MeetMaxxing** reimagines meeting intelligence through a **multi-agent architecture**, where specialized AI agents collaborate instead of relying on a single monolithic AI workflow.
+Modern meetings generate valuable discussions, decisions, and action items — but much of that information is quickly forgotten or scattered across notes, emails, and calendars. **MeetMaxxing** reimagines meeting intelligence through a **multi-agent architecture**, where specialized AI agents collaborate instead of relying on a single monolithic AI workflow.
 Built around **Google ADK**, **Lyzr**, **Agent-to-Agent (A2A) communication**, and **Qdrant semantic memory**, it demonstrates how modern AI systems can coordinate, remember context, automate follow-ups, and assist users throughout an online meeting.

-> **Design Language:** MeetMaxxing follows **Material 3 (M3)** end to end, matching **Google Meet's native design language** â€” same elevation, motion, spacing, and color system â€” so it feels like a built-in feature rather than a browser extension.
+> **Design Language:** MeetMaxxing follows **Material 3 (M3)** end to end, matching **Google Meet's native design language** — same elevation, motion, spacing, and color system — so it feels like a built-in feature rather than a browser extension.
 Built for professionals, educators, students, founders, and teams who never want to miss important context.

 ---